Loss aversion and the welfare ranking of policy interventions: Application

 \subsubsection{Test statistics}

 Recall equations~\eqref{ptfsdsuff} and~\eqref{ptfsdnec} from Section~\ref{sec:ptsd}.
 Restated in terms of the null hypothesis $F_A \succeq_{LASD} F_B$, condition \eqref{ptfsdsuff} is sufficient to imply the null hypothesis is true, while \eqref{ptfsdnec} represents a necessary condition for dominance.
 Denote by $\calP^{suf}$ the set of distributions that satisfy \eqref{ptfsdsuff} and let $\calP^{nec}$ collect all distributions that satisfy \eqref{ptfsdnec}.
 Then still using the label $\calP_0$ for the set of distributions such that $X_A$ dominates $X_B$, we have the (strict) inclusions $\calP^{suf} \subset \calP_0 \subset \calP^{nec}$.
 Given this relation, without any further identification conditions, we look for significant violations of the necessary condition, since $P \notin \calP^{nec}$ implies $P \notin \calP_0$.
-This generally results in conservative tests because distributions $P \in \calP^{nec} \backslash \calP_0$ will also not be rejected, but it avoids overrejection, which would be the result when using the sufficient condition.
+This generally results in trivial power against $P \in \calP^{nec} \backslash \calP_0$, but it avoids overrejection.

 To test the null \eqref{hypotheses_general} we employ the inequality specified in equation \eqref{ptfsdnec} from Theorem~\ref{thm:boundsfsd}.
 For each $x \in \calX$ let

 where $L_A$ and $U_B$ are defined in~\eqref{lowerk} and~\eqref{upperk}.
 To see the explicit dependence of $T_3$ on $G$, rewrite~\eqref{t3def}, using the identity $\inf f = - \sup (-f)$ in the definition of $U_B$ as